plentymarkets/plugin-payment-prepayment/meta/documents/user_guide_en.md

 				<b>Name</b>
 			</td>
 			<td>
-				The name of the payment method that will be displayed in the overview of payment methods in the checkout.
+				Enter the name of the payment method that will be displayed in the overview of payment methods in the checkout.
 			</td>
 		</tr>
 		<tr>